Outside school magazines, “The Tiredness of Rosabel” was Katherine Mansfield’s first published story (1908, when Mansfield was 20 years old).

 Language employed by the narrator is the same as Rosabel’s, and we hardly notice a difference between Rosabel’s voice and the that of the unseen narrator.

 Some critics have said that the final sentence is not in keeping with the tone and focus of the story, violating point of view.

-Critics have said that Mansfield’s parenthetical expressions break the narrative at awkward places.
+Critics have also said that Mansfield’s parenthetical expressions break the narrative at awkward places.
 For example, we don’t need to know that Rosabel’s knees are getting stiff and that she is so taken by her own fantasy that she laughs out loud.
 What kind of details should authors include in stories?
 For more on that, see this post.
 What do you think about these details?
 Alice Munro is another short story specialist who includes unexpected detail.